 Why should HR leaders care about headcount?

 Headcount is usually unnecessary for small companies with just a handful of employees.
-Yet firms with hundreds or thousands of staff should take headcount seriously.
-Measuring headcount throughout different periods enables HR leaders to stay up-to-date on the number of workers and their roles to maintain a well-functioning and agile workforce.
+Yet, firms with hundreds or thousands of staff should take headcount seriously.
+Measuring headcount throughout different periods enables HR leaders to stay up-to-date on the number of workers and their roles, helping them to maintain a well-functioning and agile workforce.
 Headcount can help in areas such as: